 Libby is committed to helping her children find their own joy through movement, even if they are still too young to understand mummy’s passion for swimming.

 “I genuinely want them to find a passion and dedicate their life and time to it.
 That is what swimming was for me.
-Swimming was my first love – I loved pushing my body, the competitiveness, travelling and racing for Australia,” she recalls.
+Swimming was my first love.” she recalls.